antoniq/rag-openai-demo/README.md

 # RAG-OPENAI-DEMO Project

-This is a demo project to blog post: TODO Link.
+This is a demo project to blog post https://www.antoniyaattech.com/posts/blog-rag-openai-spring-ai/

 ## Import the project into your IDE of choice